millerStudentCouncil/millerStudentCouncil.github.io/danceLikeNobodyIsWatching.md

 <br/>
 #Dances
 ###The next dance is on Oct.
-16th, from 7:00 to 9:00 as always.
+16th, from 7:00 to 9:30.
-###The theme is Under the Stars, and be sure to come!
+###The theme is Under the Stars, so be sure to come!

 ###The next dances are on:
 >#### - December 4th